 What opportunities are there to volunteer /parent involvement?

-In 2010 a dedicated group of parents formed Le Lycée Français de Los Angeles Parent Planning Committee (LFPPC), comprised of parents who volunteer for events and committees that involve and benefit the whole school.
-Participation in the LFPPC is voluntary, but we would like you to consider volunteering at least 8 hours per YEAR as a family.This contribution could include being a chaperone for a field trip, being on-site at pupils’ day, volunteering to help with a fundraiser or community service program, participating in a career day event, welcoming a new family at key events, designing a flyer, participating in focus groups, etc. These become priceless experiences as they provide an occasion for the parents to get to know the teachers and the school staff and their children’s classmates, and often families from other grades and campuses.
+A dedicated group of parents formed Le Lycée Français de Los Angeles Parent Committee (LFPC), comprised of parents who volunteer for events and committees that involve and benefit the whole school.
+Participation in the LFPC is voluntary.This contribution could include being a chaperone for a field trip, volunteering to help with a fundraiser or community service program, participating in a career day event, welcoming a new family at key events, participating in focus groups, etc. These become priceless experiences as they provide an occasion for the parents to get to know the teachers and the school staff and their children’s classmates, and often families from other grades and campuses.
 Our parent volunteers are key to school spirit and to a vital and active community for our children.